loopbackio/loopback-next/docs/site/tutorials/core/5-extension-point-extension.md

 }
 ```

+By default, the name of the extension point is the same as the class name.
+To
-To customize metadata such as `name` for the extension point, we can use
+customize metadata such as `name` for the extension point, we can use
 `@extensionPoint` to decorate the class, such as:

 ```ts